Innominus/leptos_fluid/crates/motion/README.md

 Use `target(...)`/`target:` for a stable `NodeRef` or `Element`, and `resolver(...)`/`resolver:` for dynamic lookup when the active element can change over time.

-If you prefer declarative sugar, `controller!` and `when!` lower to the same runtime.
+If you prefer declarative sugar, `controller!` and `when!` lower to the same runtime and require the `macros` feature.

 ## `FluidStyle` and `style!`